In this post, I’m going to talk about what is paid traffic, where it comes from, how to get it and whether you should be using it.

 Paid traffic is traffic to your website that you pay for as opposed to organically generated traffic from SEO and Google.

 As online business owners and entrepreneurs, we all know the struggles of trying to get traffic to our sites.
-Without a solid strategy in place that works and commiting to do the necessary steps on a regular basis, it’s virually impossible to build up traffic through SEO unless you get super lucky and something randomly goes viral on your website.
+Without a solid strategy in place that works and committing to do the necessary steps on a regular basis, it’s virtually impossible to build up traffic through SEO unless you get super lucky and something randomly goes viral on your website.

 But it’s probably no surprise to you that viral content is also actually engineered!